2.15 Provision and Contingencies

 a.
 Fair Value Hierarchy of Financial Assets and Liabilities

-This section explains the judgements and estimates made in determining the fair values of the financial instruments that are (i) recognised and measured at fair value and (ii) measured at amortised cost and for which fair values are disclosed in the financial statements.
+(i) recognised and measured at fair value and (ii) measured at amortised cost and for which fair values are disclosed in the financial statements.
 To provide an indication about the reliability of the inputs used in determining fair value, Company has classified its financial instruments into three levels prescribed under the accounting standards below:

+Level 3: inputs are unobservable inputs for the asset or liability.
 Company’s policy is to recognise transfers into and transfers out of fair value hierarchy levels as at the end of the reporting period.
-There is no Level 1 and Level 3 type Financial Assets or Financials Liabilities as on 31st March 2024.
+There is no Level 1 and Level 3 type Financial Assets or Financials Liabilities as on March 31, 2025.

 (i) Measured at Fair Value Through Profit or Loss (FVTPL)

-(ii) Measured at Fair Value Through Other Comprehensive Income (FVOCI)
+(ii) Measured at Fair Value Through Other Comprehensive Income (FVOCI):

-The fair values of all current financial assets and liabilities including trade receivables and unbilled revenue, cash and cash equivalents, bank balances, bank fixed deposits, corporate fixed deposits, security deposits, trade payables, lease liabilities, Payables for purchase of property, plant and equipment and other current financial assets and liabilities are considered to be the same as their carrying values, due to their short term nature.
+The fair values of all current financial assets and liabilities including trade receivables and unbilled revenue, cash and cash equivalents, bank balances, bank fixed deposits, corporate fixed deposits, security deposits, trade payables, lease liabilities, payables for purchase of property, plant and equipment and other current financial assets and liabilities are considered to be the same as their carrying values, due to their short term nature.
 The fair values of all non-current financial assets and liabilities including security deposits, trade receivables and lease liabilities and other non-current financial assets and liabilities are considered to be the same as their carrying values, as the impact of fair valuation is not material.

 b.
 Capital Management